Hector's House: Characters and setting

-Affable, but sometimes pompous, Hector the dog lives in a house with a beautiful garden.
+Affable, but sometimes pompous, Hector the dog (named Toutou, literally meaning "doggie", in the original French version) lives in a house with a beautiful garden.
 He is a proud gardener and handyman, never far from his tool shed.
-The motherly, but mischievous, Zsazsa the cat lives with him.
-Kiki the frog is a neighbour and constant visitor to the garden through a hole in the garden wall.
-She claims to be a meteorologist.
+The motherly, but mischievous, Zsazsa the cat (named Zouzou in the original) lives with him.
+Kiki the frog is a neighbour who constantly visits the garden through a hole in the garden wall and claims to be a meteorologist.

-The original French characters of Zsazsa and Kiki were the similarly named Zouzou and Kiki, with Hector being the titular Toutou (literally "Doggie").

 Hector desires order and tranquillity, and is always thinking up ways to improve himself and his garden.
 He is willing to assist his two friends in their activities, but often finds them at odds with his own.
-Kiki and Zsazsa also often play tricks on him.
-But he always takes this in good humour, and ends each episode breaking the fourth wall to address the camera with his catchphrase: "I'm a great big [whatever he was] old Hector."
+Kiki and Zsazsa also often play tricks on him, but he always takes this in good humour and ends each episode breaking the fourth wall to address the camera with his catchphrase: "I'm a great big [whatever he was] old Hector."

 Although named after the house, all stories occur in the garden and action within the house is only seen through the open windows.

 The humour employed is indebted to the French film comedies of Jacques Tati who often portrayed a man strangely at odds with his surroundings.

 Credits

-The programme was broadcast entirely without credits, featuring only a short introductory theme tune, (with birdsong accompaniment) and, in the French broadcasts, a short static frame at the end (with the same bird).
+The programme was broadcast entirely without credits, featuring only a short introductory theme tune (with birdsong accompaniment) and, in the French broadcasts, a short static frame at the end (with the same bird).

 French

-Actor Jacques Morel voiced Toutou, Actress Lucie Dolène voiced Zouzou and puppeteer Agnes Vannier was Kiki.
+Actor Jacques Morel voiced Toutou, Actress Lucie Dolène voiced Zouzou and puppeteer Agnès Vannier was Kiki.

 English

 Hector was voiced by Paul Bacon.
 Kiki was voiced by Denise Bryer, who also had roles in Noddy, Terrahawks and Labyrinth.
-An urban myth circulated for some time that ZsaZsa was voiced by Joanna Lumley, due to her similar voice and accent, but this has been denied by the actress.
+Zsa Zsa was voiced by Jane Wenham, who was unidentified for decades.
+This led to an urban myth that the character was voiced by Joanna Lumley, something she denied.